KOZZ-FM

-KOZZ-FM (105.7 MHz) is a commercial radio station in Reno, Nevada.
-It is owned by Lotus Communications and it airs a classic rock format.
-On weekday evenings, it carries the syndicated Nights with Alice Cooper Show.
+KOZZ-FM (105.7 MHz) is a commercial radio station licensed to Reno, Nevada, United States.
+Owned by Lotus Communications, it airs a classic rock format.
 KOZZ's studios are on Plumb Lane in South Reno, and its transmitter is atop Slide Mountain in New Washoe City.
 Programming is also heard on FM translator K293AA at 106.5 MHz in Battle Mountain, Nevada.